-A. Context and Scope.
+A. Context and Scope

-Governor Wolf announced that Allegheny County will begin the first phase of a gradual reopening effective May 15, 2020.
-In this phase of reopening, the Yellow Phase, the stay-at-home order will be lifted but social distancing, workplace safety, and masking guidelines remain in place.
-Per Governor Wolf, in the Yellow Phase, telework must continue where feasible and businesses authorized to maintain or resume in-person operations must follow state Department of Health safety orders.
-Against this context, this guidance is intended for providers who have maintained in-person operations throughout the pandemic and to providers who will maintain or resume in-person operations in the yellow phase.
-Additionally, although PA Department of Health exempted childcare facilities from the scope of its April 15th, 2020 safety order pertaining to the safety of workers (the "Safety Order"), this guidance is intended as a resource for childcare facilities that are reopening due to the county's transition into the yellow phase.
-Additional guidance tailored to specific issues faced by childcare providers will be forthcoming.
-In connection with Allegheny County's gradual reopening, DHS urges partners, providers, and clients to continue employing aggressive mitigation practices against the spread of Covid-19 infection.
+Per Governor Wolf's announcements, Allegheny County moved into the first phase of a gradual reopening effective May 15, 2020 and will now move into the final reopening phase effective June 5, 2020.
+In these phases of reopening, the Yellow and Green Phases, the stay-at-home order is lifted but social distancing, workplace safety, and masking guidelines remain in place.
+Per Governor Wolf, in the Green Phase, telework is to continue where feasible and businesses conducting in-person operations must follow state Department of Health safety orders.
+Against this context, the following guidance is intended for providers who have maintained in-person operations throughout the pandemic and to providers who will maintain or resume in-person operations going forward.
+Additional guidance tailored to specific issues faced by day care and school age day camp providers is also available.
+In connection with Allegheny County's reopening, DHS urges partners, providers, and clients to continue employing aggressive mitigation practices against the spread of Covid-19 infection.
 Each new in-person contact introduces a new risk of jeopardizing our residents' health and lives.

-The scope of this guidance focuses on the practical application of certain aspects of PA DOH's April 15, 2020 Safety Order.
+The scope of this guidance focuses on the practical application of certain aspects of PA DOH's April 15, 2020 Safety Order, which remains in effect throughout Allegheny County's reopening.
 DHS prepared this guidance because Allegheny County providers sought DHS' support and clarification of certain aspects of the April 15thOrder.
 It clarifies DHS's decisions or recommendations about: